scroll-tech/scroll-documentation/src/content/docs/id/learn/zero-knowledge/additional-zk-learning-resources.md

 ---
 section: learn
 date: Last Modified
-title: "Additional ZK Learning Resources"
+title: "Sumber Daya Tambahan"
-lang: "en"
+lang: "id"
 permalink: "learn/zero-knowledge/additional-zk-learning-resources"
 excerpt: "Looking to dive deeper into ZK?
 Here are some of our favorite resources."
 ---